JimmyDuong00/docs.ottertech/content/index.md

 ---
-title: Welcome to OtterDocs
+title: 🦦 Welcome to OtterDocs!
 ---

-This is my personal documentation on projects I am learning about.
+This is my personal documentation site on projects I am learning about.

-About Me
+Feel free to follow along!

+Learn more about me here: ottertech.cloud

+This site is hosted on Github Pages using Quartz and edited with Obsidian.

+Special thanks to Jacky Zhao for creating Quartz!
 See the [documentation](https://quartz.jzhao.xyz) for how to get started.
-Special thanks to jzhao for creating quartz!